stuartcusackie/statamic-blade-view-data/README.md

 ## Usage

 A Laravel facade is provided by the package.
 It has a few methods:
+- StatData::context() - Returns all of the view data
 - StatData::page() - Returns the Statamic page object
 - StatData::site() - Returns Statamic site object
 - StatData::globalSet('social') - Returns a specific global set